ajnsit/concur-documentation/README.md

 ---

 This "book" was created by splitting the Concur tutorial into multiple chapters and rendering everything with [mdbook][mdbook].

 You can read the book online in [HTML format][site].

 To build this book yourself, run `mdbook build` from the root directory of [this repository][source].
+For automatic refresh during editing, you can also run `mdbook serve -o`.

 Community contributions are welcome!